 Strategic business planning

 A PESTLE analysis report is a useful document to have available when starting a business planning process.
-It provides the senior management team with contextual information about the direction in which the business is going, brand positioning, growth targets, and any areas or risks concerning a decline in productivity.
+It provides the senior management team with contextual information about the direction in which the business is going, brand positioning, growth targets, and any risks (such as another pandemic) which might bring a decline in productivity.
 It can also help determine the validity of existing products and services and define new product development.

 Workforce planning is a business process that aligns business and people strategies.
 A PESTLE analysis can help to identify disruptive changes to business models that may have a profound impact on the future employment landscape.
 Organisations are facing huge changes in their workforce from increased skills gaps, the creation of job roles that did not exist 10 years ago, and job reductions or displacement.
 This pace of change will only increase.

 As with business planning, a PESTLE analysis provides the essential element of ‘climate’ in the situation analysis phase of the marketing planning process.
 It can help prioritise business activities to accomplish specific marketing objectives within a set timeframe.

 By offering insights on what’s happening externally to an organisation, a PESTLE analysis can help you decide whether to enter or leave a route to market, determine whether your product or service still fulfils a need in the marketplace, or when to launch a new product.

 A PESTLE analysis can be a powerful activity for understanding the context for change, and the potential areas of focus to make change successful.
 In this situation, PESTLE is most effective when used in association with a SWOT analysis to provide information about potential opportunities and threats around labour changes; for example, skills shortages and current workforce capabilities.

 People strategies, reports and projects